lisa-bee/Miniproject2-WebStore/README.md

 Since there's a bug in Grommets typing, you need to ctr-click (Windows) or cmd-click (Mac) on the Video component in Hero.tsx so that the file "index.d.ts" opens.
 On line number 16 you need to change to: "declare const Video: React.ComponentClass<VideoProps>;

-You also need to run "npm install --save react-spinners" to install the loading spinner in the check out page.
+You need to run "npm install --save react-spinners" to install the loading spinner in the check out page.

+At last you need to run "npm install grommet grommet-icons styled-components --save" to install Grommet.

 ## Available Scripts